Galway-Mayo Institute of Technology is a member of the Higher Education Access Route (HEAR).

 School-leavers from socio-economically disadvantaged backgrounds applying for full time undergraduate programmes at GMIT should apply via the Central Applications Office (CAO), indicating on their application that they meet a range of social, financial and cultural indicators.

-HEAR is for school-leavers under the age of 23 as of 1st January in the year of applying, who have the ability to benefit from and succeed in higher education, but who may not be able to meet the points for their preferred course due to the impact of their socio-economic background on their second level education.
+Yes you can apply to HEAR, if you are a school-leaver under the age of 23 as of 1st January in the year of applying, and you have the ability to benefit from and succeed in higher education, but you may not be able to meet the points for your preferred course due to the impact of socio-economic factors on your second level education

 Applicants to HEAR can present with an Irish Leaving Certificate, A-Levels and other EU qualifications.